adityash97/pivony/README.md

 step 2 :
 run both frontend and backend server seperatly.
-For frontend : npm start
+For frontend use command : npm start
-For backend : python manage.py runserver.
+For backend use command : python manage.py runserver